-The St. Ansgar Community School District offers career and technical programs in the following service areas: Agriculture, Food and Natural Resources; Business, Finance, Marketing and Management; Applied Science, Technology, Engineering and Manufacturing; and Human Services.
+The St. Ansgar Community School District offers career and technical programs in the following service areas: Agriculture; Food and Natural Resources; Business, Finance, Marketing and Management; Applied Science, Technology, Engineering and Manufacturing; and Human Services.

-It is the policy of the St. Ansgar Community School District not to discriminate on the basis of race, color, national origin, sex, disability, religion, creed, age (for employment), marital status (for programs), sexual orientation, gender identity and socioeconomic status (for programs) in its educational programs and its employment practices.
+It is the policy of the St. Ansgar Community School District not to discriminate on the basis of race, color, national origin, sex, disability, religion, creed, age (for employment), marital status (for programs) in its educational programs and its employment practices.

 There is a grievance procedure for processing complaints of discrimination.
-If you have questions or a grievance related to this policy please contact the district's Equity Coordinator, Lynn A. Baldus, Principal, PO Box 398, 206 E. 8th St., St. Ansgar, IA 50472, (641) 713-4720, lbaldus@stacsd.org.
-Inquiries may also be directed in writing to the Office for Civil Rights, Chicago Office U.S. Department of Education John C. Kluczynski Federal Building 230 S. Dearborn Street, 37th Floor Chicago, IL 60604 Telephone: (312) 730-1560 Facsimile: (312) 730-1576 Email: OCR.Chicago@ed.gov or the Iowa Department of Education, Grimes State Office Building, Des Moines, IA, 50319-0146, (515) 281-5295.
-The school district, in its educational program, has a process to assist students experiencing behavior and learning difficulties.
+If you have questions or a grievance related to this policy please contact the district's Equity Coordinator, Trevor Urich, Principal, PO Box 398, 206 E 8th St., St. Ansgar, IA 50472, (641) 713-4720, turich@stacsd.org.
+Inquiries may also be directed in writing to the Office for Civil Rights, Chicago Office US Department of Education John C. Kluczynski Federal Building 230 S. Dearborn Street, 37th Floor Chicago, IL 60604 Telephone: (312) 730-1560 Fax: (312) 730-1576 Email: OCR.Chicago@ed.gov or the lowa Department of Education, Grimes State Office Building, Des Moines, IA, 50319-0146, (515) 281-5295.
+The school district, in its educational program, has a process to assist students experiencing behavioral and learning difficulties.
 Representatives from the area education agency may also assist the school district in this process.
-Parents wanting access to this process should contact Katie Hewett at (641) 713-4720.
+Parents wanting access to this process should contact Katie Brinkman at (641) 713-4720.

-JURISDICTIONAL AND BEHAVIORAL EXPECTATIONS STATEMENT
+JURISDICTIONAL AND BEHAVIORAL EXPECTATIONS